DevExpress/devextreme-documentation/concepts/50 React Components/70 TypeScript Support/10 Kinds of Types/20 Generic Parameters.md

-DevExtreme supports Generics for properties and methods that operate internal data.
-You can use Generics inside event handlers and to define instances of data-aware components like DataGrid:
+Some event objects are generic, particularly for data-aware components like Data-Grid:

     <!-- tab: App.tsx -->
     import { useRef } from 'react';